c-sp/age/README.md

 - automatically store and load ***savegames*** (if supported by the Gameboy rom).
 - configure ***buttons*** and ***hotkeys*** as you like.
 - improve ***audio quality*** (applying a low pass filter with Kaiser window).
 - compile for Windows and Linux (and Mac?
-I did not try it yet) since AGE is not based on any OS specific code.
+I did not try it yet) since AGE does not include any OS specific code.

-I do not expect AGE to be finished (in terms of "I will not continue working on it") any time soon.
+I do not expect AGE to be finished (in terms of "I will stop working on it") any time soon.
 For details on my future plans please see the [milestones](../milestones).

 ## Improve visual quality